rust-lang/rfcs/text/0000-cargo-project-based-examples.md

 [unresolved-questions]: #unresolved-questions

 - Is there any more graceful way to replace the `my_project = { path = "../.." }` in `Cargo.toml` file for all example projects?
-- Will it be useful if we provided an approach to test or bench all examples at one time?
+- Will it be useful if we provide an approach to test or bench *all examples* at one time in the future?
 - Should path-related macro `file!()` refer the path related to the root project path?